 Penn Avenue – West Reading

 Penn Avenue is Reading’s version of New York City areas like Bedford Ave in Williamsburg, Brooklyn and Vernon Blvd in Long Island City, Queens.
-It’s a great walking street both during the day and in the evening.
+It’s an ideal walking street both during the day and in the evening.
 Unlike New York, it’s relatively easy to find parking.
-Dining options include (but are certainly not limited to) A Taste of Crepe, Vietnamese food at Van’s Café, Bistro 614 for upscale French, Go Fish for sushi and Aladdin for Mediterranean.
+Dining options include A Taste of Crepe, Vietnamese food at Van’s Cafe, Bistro 614 for upscale French, Go Fish for sushi and Aladdin for Mediterranean.
 There’s plenty of charming bakeries as well.
 Ady Cakes has been featured on The Food Network (Cupcake Wars) and The Well Dressed Cake has French macarons in over a dozen different flavors.
-For more cupcakes and an eclectic mix of Swiss chocolates, head to Dolce de Zabala.

 Locals and tourists alike have been looking down at the city for Reading for more than 100 years thanks to the Reading Pagoda.
 The winding road leading up to the pagoda is an adventure in itself.
 When you get to the top, you’ll be looking more than 600 feet down.
 If you want to get even higher, you can take the 87 steps to the top of the pagoda.
 If you make it to the seventh floor, take a look at the bell, which was cast in Japan in 1739.
 It was purchased and shipped via the Suez Canal to New York Harbor in 1906 before being transported to Reading by rail (ever played Monopoly?
 Take a ride on the Reading Railroad?).
 Fun fact: the Reading Pagoda is the only one in the world with a fireplace and chimney.